 Pacific Plate - 103,300,000 sq km

 The Pacific Plate is estimated to be 103,300,000 square kilometers in size.
 Found underneath the Pacific Ocean, it is the largest of all tectonic plates.
-Most of the Pacific Plate is made up of oceanic crust, with the exception of areas around New Zealand and parts of California.
+Most of the Pacific Plate is made up of oceanic crust, except for areas around New Zealand and parts of California.
 The nature of the Pacific Plate was notably responsible for forming the islands of Hawaii.
-The Hawaiian Islands were originally volcanoes that rose above the water over millions of years to form land masses.
-These volcanoes were formed by hot spots in the Pacific Plate.
-The Pacific Plate is almost home to what is known as the Ring of Fire, an area on the floor of the Pacific Ocean where volcanic activity and earthquakes are most active.
+The Hawaiian Islands were originally volcanoes that rose above the water over millions of years to form landmasses.
+These volcanoes were formed at hot spots in the Pacific Plate.
+This tectonic plate hosts the Ring of Fire, an area on the floor of the Pacific Ocean where volcanic activity and earthquakes are most active.

 North American Plate - 75,900,000 sq km

 The North American Plate is the world’s second-largest tectonic plate.
 It consists of both continental crust and oceanic crust.
 The plate’s continental crust is made up of most of North America and Iceland.
 The North American plate is responsible for the formation of the Mid-Atlantic Ridge, a mountain chain beneath the Atlantic Ocean.
 A few hot spots underneath the plate are responsible for active seismic activity, the most famous example of which may be the Yellowstone geyser.